esamattis/backbone.viewmaster/README.md

 app.set("name", prompt("Your name"));
 ```

-The render method takes care of rendering itself and the intial rendering of
+The render method takes care of rendering itself and the initial rendering of
 its child views.
 This means it will **render child views only once** unless `{
 force: true }` is passed to the render method.
 This is because normally it
 should be the responsibility of the child view to know when it should render